twisted/twisted/docs/core/howto/ssl.rst

 Note that the host you are connecting to --- localhost --- and the host whose identity you are verifying --- example.com --- can differ.
 In this case, our example ``server.pem`` certificate identifies a host named "example.com", but your server is proably running on localhost.

-In a realistic client, it's very important that you pass the same "hostname"  your connection API (in this case, :api:`twisted.internet.endpoints.SSL4ClientEndpoint <SSL4ClientEndpoint>`) and :api:`twisted.internet.ssl.settingsForClientTLS <settingsForClientTLS>`.
+In a realistic client, it's very important that you pass the same "hostname"  your connection API (in this case, :api:`twisted.internet.endpoints.SSL4ClientEndpoint <SSL4ClientEndpoint>`) and :api:`twisted.internet.ssl.optionsForClientTLS <optionsForClientTLS>`.
 In this case we're using "``localhost``" as the host to connect to because you're probably running this example on your own computer and "``example.com``" because that's the value hard-coded in the dummy certificate distributed along with Twisted's example code.

 Connecting To Public Servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here is a short example, now using the default trust roots for :api:`twisted.internet.ssl.settingsForClientTLS <settingsForClientTLS>` from :api:`twisted.internet.ssl.platformTrust <platformTrust>`.
+Here is a short example, now using the default trust roots for :api:`twisted.internet.ssl.optionsForClientTLS <optionsForClientTLS>` from :api:`twisted.internet.ssl.platformTrust <platformTrust>`.

 :download:`check_server_certificate.py <listings/ssl/check_server_certificate.py>`